keithrbennett/rexe/README.md

   :loads: []
   :output_format: :puts
   :requires:
+  - awesome_print
   - json
-  - awesome_print
   - yaml
   :log_format: :yaml
   :noop: false
-:duration_secs: 0.116171
+:duration_secs: 0.070381
 ```

+We specified `-gy` for YAML format; there are other formats as well (see the help output or this document)
+and the default is `-gn`, which means don't output the log entry at all.

-The `yaml` require was not explicitly specified but is automatically added because
+The requires you see were not explicitly specified but were automatically added because
-`rexe` will add any requires needed for automatic parsing and formatting.
+`rexe` will add any requires needed for automatic parsing and formatting, and
+we specified those formats in the command line options `-gy -ij -oa`.

 This extra output is sent to standard error (_stderr_) instead of standard output
 (_stdout_) so that it will not pollute the "real" data when stdout is piped to
 another command.

-As you can see, the data is the YAML representation of a hash, so you could easily ingest it and
-use it programatically.

 If you would like to append this informational output to a file, you could do something like this: